 According to the American Addiction Center, it may take your liver over 1 week to completely detox from alcohol, and detox symptoms may last beyond that.
-Studies have found that alcohol can stay in your:
+Studies have found that after you stop drinking, alcohol can stay in your:

 - Blood for up to 6 hours

 - Urine for 12-24 hours (72 hours or longer with more advanced detection methods)

 How long after giving up alcohol will my liver recover?

 In general, the time it takes for your liver to detox from alcohol depends on factors such as:

 - How long has it been since you last had a drink?

 - How much time is given to the liver to heal itself?

 - What degree of liver damage has occurred?